 How to brine a turkey with a raw turkey in a pot of brine.

-The first step is to prepare your brine.
-Place apple cider, brown sugar, salt, water, citrus and herbs in a pot, then bring the mixture to a simmer.
-Cook the mixture for just a few minutes to let the salt and sugar dissolve.
 Let the liquid cool completely, then place it in a large container or bag that will fit your turkey.
-Make sure your turkey is submerged, then let it sit in the salt solution.
-After the turkey has soaked up the brine, remove it from the liquid, pat it dry and cook it using your desired method.
+Make sure your turkey is submerged, then let it sit in the salt solution in a refrigerator.
+After the turkey has soaked up the brine for 18-24 hours, remove it from the liquid.
+Pat it dry and remove any herbs.
+Finally, cook it using your desired method.

 • If you’re planning to smoke your turkey, try using my smoked turkey brine recipe.